cakephp/docs/en/contributing/cakephp-coding-conventions.rst

     class Thing
     {
-        private $property; // defined
+        private $property; // Defined

         public function readProperty()
         {
-            // not recommended as the property is defined in the class if (!isset($this->property)) {
+            // Not recommended as the property is defined in the class if (!isset($this->property)) {
                 // ...
             }
-            // recommended
+            // Recommended
             if ($this->property === null) {

             }